JakeDavisCodes/mystitron/devLog.md

 Turns out the plugin issue might not have been important, solved the later issue by opening ```/opt/homebrew/etc/my.cnf``` and removing the line ```mysqlx-bind-address=127.0.0.1```.
 However I've now ran into an issue, "Fatal error: Can't open and lock privilege tables: Table 'mysql.db' doesn't exist."

 Finally managed to fix the issue by running ```sudo mariadb-upgrade --force``` to force mysql/mariadb to recreate some lost tables.

+Managed to finally connect local server to local db!ß